June Vincent: Film and television

 Vincent began her career in film in the early 1940s.
-After having made 50 films, she retired from that field when her second child was born.
+After making 50 films, she retired from that field when her second child was born.

 She later became a successful television actress appearing in many programs throughout the 1950s, 1960s, and 1970s.
 She appeared in three episodes of Have Gun - Will Travel and she made five guest appearances on Perry Mason including the roles of Madge Wainwright in the 1959 episode, "The Case of the Bartered Bikini," and title character and murder victim/villainess Laura Randall in the 1961 episode, "The Case of the Wintry Wife."

 Personal life

 Vincent was married to William M. Sterling in 1940 by Vincent's father, Reverend Willis E. Smith.
 They had a son, William Thayer Sterling, and a daughter, Tina Sterling.
 Their third child was singer songwriter Mindy Sterling (not to be confused with actress Mindy Sterling).

-A Republican, Vincent supported Dwight Eisenhower's campaign during the 1952 presidential election.
-Like her parents, Vincent was a Congregationalist.

 Death

 Vincent died on November 20, 2008, in Aurora, Colorado.